canderton3/7641Team24/midterm_report.md

 As seen in the Pearson correlation, we have a few semi-correlated features, seen by the darker red and blue colors in the heatmap.
 However, most of the features are not highly correlated, if at all.

 #### Random Forest to Determine Feature Importance
 Since we are not considering koi_score (see note above) we are left with 21 features for each data point.
 It is very likely that most of these features are not necessarily significant for actually predicting the label of the data point.
-Random Forest is a very popular method to determine feature importance.
+We will attempt to reduce the number of features to consider using Random Forest, a very popular method to determine feature importance.
 The model accomplishes this by creating many decision trees, and determining where the splits in those decision trees should optimally be, on which features by maximizing the information gain at each split.
 By doing this, the Random Forest algorithm can rank the features based on the average information gain of the feature.
 We plotted the ten most important features found by Random Forest.

 ![](images/rf_feat_importance.png)